 Many countries have set ambitious targets for the use of renewable energy, and the market share of renewable energy continues to rise.
 Yet, globally, the energy transition is slow.
 The most recent year-on-year increase of the global average score on the WEF Energy Transition Index was the lowest of the last five years.

-This shows us the scale of the problem, and what more we can still do.
-Experts predict that global energy demand will increase by another 25% by 20402.
-Meeting that demand through renewable power generation is crucial.
+This shows us the scale of the problem, and what more we can still do to eliminate fossil fuels.
+According to the International Energy Agency (IEA), global energy demand will increase by another 25% by 20401.
+Meeting the increase in total energy consumption through renewable power generation is crucial.

-Around half of the current total global carbon emissions are a result of electricity and heat production.
-A decarbonized grid in the near future is more than just desirable – it is essential to our planet’s survival.
+Around half of the current total global carbon emissions are a result of heat and electricity generation.
+A decarbonized grid is more than just desirable in the near future – it is essential to our planet's survival.
 Renewables provided more than 26% of global electricity generation in 2018, and that figure is steadily rising.

-But there is a long way to go if we are to avoid worsening climate catastrophe in the coming years.
+But there is a long way to go if we are to avoid worsening climate catastrophes in the coming years.
 We have to do a lot more and do it faster.
-Into the near future, we must completely overhaul our energy systems, invest, legislate and innovate.
+In the near future, we must completely overhaul our energy systems, invest, legislate and innovate.

-Iceland leads the world in renewable energy.
+Iceland is the world leader in renewable energies.
 The country's electricity production is 100% renewable and has been for some years.
 Now, around 85% of the total primary energy supply in Iceland comes from domestically produced renewable energy sources.
 This is the highest share of renewable energy in any total national energy budget.

 Iceland heats around 85% of its homes with geothermal energy and through hydropower and wind power.
-Iceland is the world's largest green energy producer per capita and the largest electricity producer per capita too.
+Iceland is the world's largest green energy producer per capita and the largest electricity producer using renewable resources per capita too.

-Scotland is also extremely close to meeting 100% of its electricity means through renewable power generation and easily on track to do so this year.
+Scotland is also extremely close to meeting 100% of its electricity means through renewable power generation and is easily on track to do so this year.
 Onshore wind accounts for the largest percentage of renewable energy generation in Scotland, producing 70% of installed capacity.
-Offshore wind, hydropower and solar are Scotland’s other major renewable power sources.
+Scotland's other major renewable power sources are offshore wind, hydropower, and solar.

 Currently, 97% of Norway's electricity comes from hydropower.
-The government is pushing its population towards a 100% renewables goal through wind farms and solar power.
+The government is pushing its population towards a 100% renewable goal through wind farms, solar power, smart grids, and energy storage.
 An impressive number of startups and innovators in the country have helped to speed up the shift towards renewables.

 More than half of all energy used in Sweden comes from renewable sources, and the country has set ambitious targets for the coming years.
 For the country's electricity, the target is 100% renewable energy production by 2040.
 The power largely comes from hydropower, with bioenergy for heating.

 Amongst developing nations, several markets for clean energy policy and practice are also emerging.
-While everything is up in the air due to the current global health crisis, it is increasingly crucial that countries continue to make progress, and speed up progress, towards a renewable energy future.
+While everything is up in the air due to the current global health crisis, it is increasingly crucial that countries continue to make progress and speed up and accelerate toward a renewable energy future.

 China is the world's leading country in terms of electrical production from renewable energy sources, with more than double the generation of the United States.
 By the end of 2019, the country had 800 GW of renewable power, mostly from hydroelectric and wind power.

 In the coming 2021-25 period, wind and photovoltaic power across China should fully achieve power grid parity.
-This is the tipping point at which their generation costs are the same or less as electricity from the power grid and so could lead to a rapid expansion of the sector.
+This is the tipping point at which their generation costs are the same or less as electricity from the power grid, which could lead to a rapid expansion of the sector.

 The Indian government has set ambitious renewable energy targets and aims for 175 GW by 2022.
 The power comes from solar, wind, and other sources.
-Renewables, excluding large hydro, account for over 22% of India's total energy capacity and this figure continues to rise as lower-cost renewables take up a larger share of the market.
+Large hydro accounts for over 22% of India's total electricity capacity installed, and this figure continues to rise as lower-cost renewables take up a larger share of the market.

 Chile is another developing nation that green energy investors view as attractive.
 The government's targets include a goal of generating 20% of power for utilities from renewables by 2025, 60% by 2035, and 70% by 2050.
 Wind and solar continue to see investment and currently account for over 15% of installed capacity.